 People will make snap judgments about your store whatsoever as soon as they open it.
 If they’re not okay with it, they leave.
 So the paramount task of the homepage is engaging users right off the bat and encouraging them to move forward.

 We’re sure the given eCommerce homepage UX best practices will be helpful.
 But maybe you’re planning a more profound revision of the store?
-Onilab’s team is ready to step in with all our experience in eCommerce UX audit, creating mobile and desktop themes, and building modern headless store architecture.
+Onilab’s team is ready to step in with all our experience in, creating mobile and desktop themes, and building modern headless store architecture.